 - 2600.1 There are three main factors to be considered by the Jury regarding cold weather safety; the temperature, the duration of the exposure and the clothing and other protection against cold weather.
 These factors must together with any other relevant information such as "the wind chill factor" must be taken into consideration when a decision is made regarding cold weather.
-A temperature in the air of minus 15 degrees C. corresponds to minus 40 degrees for a competitor skiing in 50 km p.h. - 2600.2 15 degrees C. At temperatures down to minus 15 degrees C., races in all disciplines may be carried through, but there should be a warm shelter in the area.
+A temperature in the air of minus 15 degrees C. corresponds to minus 40 degrees for a competitor skiing in 50 km p.h. - 2600.1.1 The following rules apply to still air temperatures.
+At warmer temperatures, it is a jury decision to continue if appropriate, allowing for wind chill, precipitation and other factors. - 2600.2 15 degrees C. At temperatures down to minus 15 degrees C., races in all disciplines may be carried through, but there should be a warm shelter in the area.